Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 ### API logs in CommerceTools backend

-Log into the [CommerceTools Merchant Center](https://mc.europe-west1.gcp.commercetools.com/) and navigate to the following section: **CT Merchant Center -> Orders -> Select Order -> Payments Tab -> View PSP transaction log**
+Log into the [CommerceTools Merchant Center](https://mc.europe-west1.gcp.commercetools.com/) and navigate to the following section: **CT Merchant Center -> Orders -> Select Order -> Payments Tab -> View PSP transaction log**.
-From here on you can collapse the different sections to see the API request and responses sent to Adyen and possible received webhooks for the specific order.
+From here on you can collapse the different sections to see the API requests and responses sent to Adyen and possible received webhooks for the specific order.

 ### Extension module errors